 The Radeon RX Vega 64 is the water-cooled variant of the Radeon RX Vega 64 graphics card.
 The graphics card is a powerful one that features 4096 stream processors and 8 GB HBM2 memory.
 The good thing is that the liquid cooled variant of this graphics card is more powerful and efficient than the air cooled one.

-The card allows you to play all the high-end and modern AAA titles on highest graphics settings at 4K and 1440 p.
 This graphics card is available from various brands including MSI, Sapphire, Gigabyte, XFX, and Powercolor.

 The card is completely water cooled, which means that all the components including GPU, VRAM, and VRM are cooled using the water cooled system.
 The card consumes around 345 W and requires two 8-pin PCle power connectors along with a 1000 W PSU for operation.
 To make sure that your card works properly at its full potential, you must make sure that you have the right power supply for it.